 We had arrived the evening before in the middle of a spectacular lightening storm, the rain was dancing off the ground!
 The heavy rain didn’t appear to dampen mood or humour of the people returning from a regatta, only ours, as by the time we made it to the hotel entrance we were soaked to the bone.
 When we entered the hotel we were warmly greeted by the reception staff, shown to our rooms by a very friendly wise cracking porter. [made us feel quite at home!]
 Quick shower and change and it was straight down for a bite to eat.
 A few G&Ts later we began to feel human again.

 This majestic old building has been Gardone’s leading hotel since the 19th century when tourism first came to the area.
 Its lofty ceilings and large rooms reflect an atmosphere of a bygone era.
-Now a listed building it is as grand in every sense of the word.
+Now a listed building it is still as grand in every sense of the word.
 While maintaining all the elegance and charm of the original hotel it features all the modern day comforts and facilities we have come to expect and depend on.

 There are two restaurants, the main buffet offers an excellent three course meal each evening.
 Every meal begins with a salad, there is a choice of starter and desert from the buffet with main course ordered from the menu.
-For that extra special fine dining experience you must try the 11 “Gardino dei Limone”, the atmosphere wonderful and food sensational, wine from the Lake Garda regions was up there with best you will taste anywhere, of course we had to sample a few varieties!
+For that extra special fine dining experience you must try the 11 “Gardino dei Limone”, the atmosphere is wonderful and food sensational, wine from the Lake Garda regions was up there with best you will taste anywhere, of course we had to sample a few varieties!

 One of the main reasons the food is so good is that the chefs use produce from the regions around the lake.
 Lake Garda’s own microclimate extents from the Alps in the North to the hills in the south, Mediterranean vegetation combined with alpine.
 All along the lake’s coast you will find typical Mediterranean vegetation, there are lemons trees in abundance, olives trees which produce the finest oil, grapes that make the best Italian wines, rosemary bushes and beautiful palm trees.